potterheadk/prometheus_manual_instrumentation/Readme.md

 - **Container Healthchecks:** Define healthchecks for the Flask application in the `docker-compose.yml` file to ensure that it is running correctly.
 - **Grafana Dashboards:** Create pre-built Grafana dashboards to visualize the metrics exposed by the application.
 This makes it easier to monitor the application's performance and identify potential issues.
 - **Production Deployment:** Use a production-ready WSGI server (e.g., Gunicorn, uWSGI) to deploy the Flask application.

-## License

-[Specify the license for your project, e.g., MIT License]